klust/LUMI-BE-training-materials/docs/intro-evolving/06-Support.md

 </figure>

 There exist system-specific and application-specific trainings.
-Ideally of course a user would want a one-step solution, having a specific training for a specific application on a specific system (and preferably with the workflow tools they will be using, if any), but that is simply not possible.
+Ideally of course a user would want a one-step solution, having a training for a specific application on a specific system (and preferably with the workflow tools they will be using, if any), but that is simply not possible.
 The group that would be interested in such a training is for most packages too small, and it is nearly impossible to find suitable teachers for such course given the amount of expertise that is needed